cosmiconfig/cosmiconfig/README.md

 It features smart defaults based on conventional expectations in the JavaScript ecosystem.
 But it's also flexible enough to search wherever you'd like to search, and load whatever you'd like to load.

-By default, Cosmiconfig will start where you tell it to start and search up the directory tree for the following:
+By default, Cosmiconfig will check the current directory for the following:

 - a `package.json` property
 - a JSON or YAML, extensionless "rc file"